 - Find the Memory section where the Size field should tell you the amount of your dedicated video memory:

-I noticed that some utilities show wrong information about the memory size of some cards, especially this concerns Intel Graphics integrated video adapters.
+I noticed that some utilities show wrong information about the memory capacity of specific graphics cards, especially this concerns Intel Graphics integrated video adapters.

 Have you faced the same problem?
 Tell us in the comments!
-Good luck!
+Have a great day!